 - Are there methods of account validation that Nacha recognizes as sufficient?

-- Examples of methods to validate an account may include, but are not limited to, the use of ACH micro-transaction verification, use of a commercially available validation service (for example Forte Verify - learn more here), and use of account validation capabilities or services enabled by APIs.
+- Examples of methods to validate an account may include, but are not limited to, the use of ACH micro-transaction verification, use of a commercially available validation service (for example Forte Validate - learn more here), and use of account validation capabilities or services enabled by APIs.

 Other options not listed above may also provide a commercially reasonable means to test an account for ACH use.
 As an example, use of a third-party that provides scoring information on the account status might be determined by some Originators to be a commercially reasonable option.
 Similarly, for others, an account with a proven history of prior successful payments may prove a sufficient means for validation for use of the account with a new WEB authorization.